 - Create a 10 month timeline for getting back into law school

-- Contact the admissions counselors of the schools that you are applying to and let them know your status as a dismissed law student.
+- Consider contacting the admissions counselors of the schools that you are applying to and let them know your status as a dismissed law student.

 - Save money and payoff bills.